vergnetp/shared_libs/python/queue/readme.md

 ### Sync Processors
 - Executed in a dedicated thread pool
-- Thread pool manages concurrency and prevents worker exhaustion
+- Thread pool manages concurrency
-- Thread pool metrics are tracked for monitoring
-- If thread pool is exhausted, tasks are requeued with backoff
+- If thread pool is exhausted, task is treated as a failure and retried with normal retry policy

-## Thread Pool Exhaustion Handling

-When the thread pool is exhausted (all threads busy):

-1. Task requeued with exponential backoff
-2. Metrics updated to track thread pool exhaustion
-3. After max retries, task moved to failures queue

-This approach ensures:
-- Predictable resource usage (fixed thread pool size)
-- Clear failure modes (thread pool exhaustion is tracked and handled)

 ## Retry Configuration